gmiaslab/pyiomica/docs/source/overview.rst

 Overview
 ========

 An open source Python package, for analyzing longitudinal omics  datasets, which includes multiple tools for processing of multi-modal mapped data, characterizing time series in terms of periodograms and autocorrelations, classifying temporal behavior, visualizing visibility graphs, and testing data for gene ontology and pathway enrichment.
 PyIOmica includes optimized new algorithms adapted from MathIOmica (which runs on the proprietary Mathematica platform), now made available as Python open source code for all users, and additionally expands extensively graphical utilities for visualization of classified temporal data, and network representation of time series.

+The publication describing this software:
+ | Sergii Domanskyi, Carlo Piermarocchi, George I Mias, **PyIOmica: longitudinal omics analysis and trend identification**, *Bioinformatics*, btz896, https://doi.org/10.1093/bioinformatics/btz896

 Versions